For decades now, the so-called experts on hypnosis have all

 has been kept in the dark for far

 too long on the real power of hypnosis, along with its inherent perils.
 The

-end result of this long-term duplicity has been an overall mass ignorance
+end result of this long-term duplicity has cultured a mass ignorance

 hypnosis abuse is not possible.
 This has in turn created an extremely

 dangerous environment where people think they're safe, yet they're